rlrq/MINORg/docs/source/tutorial_docker.rst

 Reusing the container
 ~~~~~~~~~~~~~~~~~~~~~

-Assuming that you did not remove a the container, you can restart an exited Docker container session using:
+Assuming that you did not remove the container, you can restart an exited Docker container session using:

 .. code-block::